jiannanya/snow-echarts/README.md

 ## ✨ What This Skill Does

-When invoked, this skill instructs Copilot to:
+When invoked, this skill instructs Agent to:

 - **Generate complete `option` objects** — ready to drop into `chart.setOption()`
 - **Select the right chart type** for your data and use case automatically